hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ---

 {{<block class="info">}}
-I feel so bad about "binge read" these days.
+I feel so bad about "binge reading" today.
 I'm adjusting my time to do APAD.
 {{<end>}}

 ## 2021-12-11